UCSF Benioff Children's Hospital: UCSF Benioff Children's Hospital Oakland

 UCSF Benioff Children's Hospital Oakland, formerly known as Children's Hospital Oakland, is a pediatric acute care hospital located in Oakland, California.
 The hospital has 191 beds and is affiliated with the UCSF School of Medicine.
-The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout Northern California.
+The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, adolescents, and young adults aged 0–21 throughout Northern California.
 UCSF Benioff Children's Hospital Oakland also features a Level 1 Pediatric Trauma Center, 1 of 5 in the state.